JuliaEarth/GeoStats.jl/docs/src/quickstart.md

 a separate tutorial.

 With this example we conclude the basic workflow.
-To get familiar with other features of the project, please check the tutorials and the reference guide.
+To get familiar with other features of the project, please check the the reference guide.